Crochet the Frosty Trellis Scarf

 Begin: Chain 29

-Row 1: (Dc in the 6th ch from the hook, ch 2, dc in the same ch sp), sk 3, *(dc, ch 2, dc) all in the same stitch, sk 3*, repeat across, sk 2, dc in the last ch, ch 3. ( 6 V’s see stitch key for assistance) and/or see Box A
+Row 1: (Dc in the 6th ch from the hook, ch 2, dc in the same ch sp), sk 3, *(dc, ch 2, dc) all in the same stitch, sk 3*, repeat across, sk 2, dc in the last ch, ch 3.
+(6 V’s see stitch key for assistance) and/or see Box A

 Row 2: Turn, Fpdc (see Box B), *(3dc, ch 1, 3dc) all in the ch 2 space (see Box C), fpdc2tog (see Box E)*, repeat across, fpdc in the last dc, dc in top of ch 3 (see Box G), ch 3.
 (6 Fans see stitch key for assistance) (see Box D)

-Row 3: Turn,*(dc, ch 2, dc) in ch 1 space of each fan (see Box H & I)*, repeat across, dc in top of ch 3 (see Box G), ch 3.
+Row 3: Turn, *(dc, ch 2, dc) in ch 1 space of each fan (see Box H & I)*, repeat across, dc in top of ch 3 (see Box G), ch 3.
 (6 V’s)

 Row 4 - 79: Repeat Row 2 & 3 (after the last dc in row 79 only ch 1 instead of ch 3)

-Note: will be switching to a round here
+Note: will be switching to a round here.

-Note: If you want to make the scarf longer or reach one of the shawl lengths you can add additional repeat rows of 2 & 3 here before proceeding to the finishing Round 80
+Note: If you want to make the scarf longer or reach one of the shawl lengths, you can add additional repeat rows of 2 & 3 here before proceeding to the finishing Round 80.

-Round 80: Turn, sc around all 4 edges of the scarf, sl st to join to first sc, fasten off.
+Round 80: Turn, sc around all 4 edges of the scarf, sl st to join to the first sc, fasten off.

 Adding Fringe

-How I added fringe:
+How I Added Fringe

 Cut yarn into double the length that you want your fringe to be.
 I cut mine approximately 12 inches in length and I made 7 sets with 22 pieces each.
 You can make as many or as few as you desire.

+I then folded my yarn in half and formed a loop.
 With the wrong side of the scarf facing me (the fans will be convex, the right side will be concave as shown in Box F), I pushed the loop through the underside of the scarf.

 Then I took the loose ends of the yarn and pulled it through the loop and pulled tight.